deepanjali-pal/unicorn_beauty/README.md

 git clone <repo-url>
 cd unicorn_beauty
 ```
-Or just download and unzip the project folder.
+Or just download and unzip the project folder. -->

 ### 3. Set Up the Database
+- Makpwd
-- Make sure MySQL is running.
+e sure MySQL is running on port 8000.
-- Open a terminal in the project folder.
+- Open a command prompt in the project folder.
 - Run this command to create the database and tables:
 ```
-mysql -u root -p < setup_database.sql
+mysql -u root -p
 ```
-- (If your MySQL username is not `root`, change it accordingly.)
+then enter password - root

 ### 4. Start the PHP Server
-- In the project folder, run:
+-open command promp and run:
 ```
+cd C:\Users\ktd78\Downloads\unicorn_beauty
 php -S localhost:8000
 ```
-- Leave this terminal window open while you use the site.

 ### 5. Open the Website
 - In your browser, go to: